Ana Mendieta: Photo etchings of the Rupestrian Sculptures (1981)

 As documented in the book Ana Mendieta: A Book of Works (edited by Bonnie Clearwater), before her death, Mendieta was working on a series of photo-etchings of cave sculptures she had created at Escaleras de Jaruco, Jaruco State Park in Havana, Cuba.
-She had returned to the island as a part of a cultural exchange group and was eager to begin exploring her birthplace after having spent 19 years in exile.
+She had returned to the island as part of a cultural exchange group and was eager to begin exploring her birthplace after having spent 19 years in exile.
 The soft limestone and undulating landscapes provided a new scope for Mendieta's art as she began to explore the cultural identity that she had long been forsaken.
 Her sculptures were entitled Rupestrian Sculptures (1981)—the title refers to living among rocks—and the book of photographic etchings that Mendieta created to preserve these sculptures is a testament to the intertextuality of her work.
 Clearwater explains that the photographs of Mendieta's sculptures were often as important as the piece they were documenting because the nature of Mendieta's work was so impermanent.
 She spent as much time and thought on the creation of the photographs as she did on the sculptures themselves.

 Although Mendieta returned to Havana for this project, she was still exploring her sense of displacement and loss, according to Clearwater.
 The Rupestrian Sculptures that Mendieta created were also influenced by the Taíno people, "native inhabitants of the pre-Hispanic Antilles", whom Mendieta became fascinated by and studied.

 Mendieta completed five photo-etchings of the Rupestrian Sculptures before she died in 1985.
 The book Ana Mendieta: A Book of Works, published in 1993, contains both photographs of the sculptures and Mendieta's notes on the project.